conda/pycosat/README.rst

 again.
 Secondly, after calling ``py_itersolve`` the list of clauses will be modified.
-In pycosat, ``itersolve`` is implemented on the C level, making use of the picosat C interface (which makes it much, much faster than the Python implementation above).
+In pycosat, ``itersolve`` is implemented on the C level, making use of the picosat C interface (which makes it much, much faster than the naive Python implementation above).